-Equation \eqref{eq:connected_cons1_1} has a direct scattering process interpretation if we also assume that $\ewW$ is connected.
-Recall from Lemma \ref{lemma:connected_characterization} that $\ewW$ being connected is equivalent to $\ewY$ being fully disconnected.
-The latter then implies that for any pair $k\neq l$, $\ew(Y_k\cup Y_l)$ is disconnected by Lemma \ref{lemma:disconnect_lemma}, or equivalently, the two components of $(Y_k\cup Y_l)^c$ have a connected entanglement wedge.
-We refer to the two components of $(Y_k\cup Y_l)^c$ as modified output regions:
+\paragraph{(Optional) scattering interpretation.} If we additionally assume $\ewW$ is connected, then by Lemma~\ref{lemma:connected_characterization} this is equivalent to $\ewY$ being fully disconnected.
+In that case, for any pair $k\neq l$, $\ew(Y_k\cup Y_l)$ is disconnected (Lemma~\ref{lemma:disconnect_lemma}), i.e.\ the two components of $(Y_k\cup Y_l)^c$ have connected entanglement wedges.
+We refer to these two components as \emph{modified output regions}: